jundalisay/spblist/content/en/research/descartes/man/section-20.md

 Nor do I describe at length here what objects pleasantly affect sight and what offend it.
 For it is not difficult to perceive, from what is known about other senses, that overly intense light can harm vision, while moderate light can refresh it, especially the color green, which consists of the proportion of one to two and is related to the octave in musical consonances, and daily bread compared to other types of food, which generally bring more pleasure.

-And finally, all those different colors, which novelty endears and often provide greater delight to the sight than the color green, are like excellent and unusual musical modulations or the delicate food of a wise cook.
+All those different colors, which novelty endears and often provide greater delight to the sight than the color green, are like excellent and unusual musical modulations or the delicate food of a wise cook.

 They initially stimulate the senses like a pleasant itch.
 But they quickly cause weariness and nausea much faster than simple and ordinary objects.